DavidHe1127/Mr.He_HandBook/DevOps/AWS/Lambda-APIG/README.md

 ### Error Handling

 Configure Lambda to use DLQ for failed requests retry.
 [How?](https://www.youtube.com/watch?v=nqQh2KmHiLY).
 Note DLQ only works for lambda Async invocation model.
 It's used when an event fails all processing attempts or expires without being processed.

+### Custom runtime and layers

+layers allow you to share code between lambdas.
+Custom runtime allows you to use runtime AWS by default doesn't support i.e Bash.
+See [layers](https://github.com/mthenw/awesome-layers) for public layers you can use.

+One thing to note, You can use layers **ONLY** with Lambda functions deployed as a `.zip` file archive.
+For functions defined as a container image, you package your preferred runtime and all code dependencies when you create the container image.

 ### Use SSM Parameter Store for env-vars